Erkaman/pnp-gui/README.md

 As stated in the introduction, png-gui does not offer very many features when it comes to changing the visual appearance.
 Therefore, this feature is not supported.

 If you anyways wish to change the font, you will have to dig into the source code of the project.
-The font is stored as a font-atlas `.png` and as a `.json` file of character info, and both files were generated by the following C++ program:
+The font is stored as a font-atlas `.png` packed using `ndpack-image` and as a `.json` file of character info, and both files were generated by the following C++ program:
 TODO.

 <b>Can you render unicode text strings with pnp-gui?</b>

-Currently, the toolkit can only render text strings where the character are in the range `0x20`-`0x7E` in the ASCII table.
+Currently, the toolkit can only render text strings where the characters are in the range `0x20`-`0x7E` in the ASCII table.
 But for rendering English text, you do not need any other characters.
 If you use any other character than these, the result is undefined.

 <b>Can you create multiple windows?</b>